arangodb/arangodb-java-driver/docs/v7_detailed_changes.md

 String foo = jsonNodeOut.get("foo").textValue();    // bar
 ```

 The dependency on `com.arangodb:velocypack` has been removed.
+Since version 3.0, `com.arangodb:velocypack` does not
+include databind functionalities anymore.
+It only offers a lower level API to deal with primitive `VPACK` types.
+`VPACK` databind functionalities are now offered by
+[`jackson-dataformat-velocypack`](https://github.com/arangodb/jackson-dataformat-velocypack), which is a Jackson backend
+for `VPACK` dataformat.

-The user data custom serializer implementation `ArangoJack` has been removed in favor of `JacksonSerde`.
+The user data custom serializer implementation `ArangoJack` has been removed in favor of
+`com.arangodb.serde.jackson.JacksonSerde`.

-Updated reference documentation can be found [here](v7_java-reference-serialization.md).
+Detailed documentation about serialization can be found [here](v7_java-reference-serialization.md).

 ## ArangoDB Java Driver Shaded